grellyd/cpsc_416_p2_distributed_diary/README.txt

 ============================================

 Created for:
-CPSC 416 Distributed Systems, in the 2017W2 Session at the University of British Columbia (UBC)
+CPSC 416 Distributed Systems, in the 2017W2 Session at the University of British Columbia (UBC) to demonstrate the PAXOS Consensus Algorithm

 https://www.cs.ubc.ca/~bestchai/teaching/cs416_2017w2/project2/index.html